dustinfast/PTC-Sim/README.md

 Start the application with `./start.py`, then navigate to http://localhost:5000/ptc_sim.

-Alternatively, the BOS, Message Broker, and Track Simulator may be started independently with `./sim_bos`, `./sim_broker`, and `./sim_track`, respectively.
+Alternatively, the BOS, Message Broker, and Track Simulator may be started independently with `./sim_bos.py`, `./sim_broker.py`, and `./sim_track.py`, respectively.

 ## # TODO

 * Web: logtail/console output, broker queue sizes
 * Catch specific socket conn errors w/ except socket.error
 * sim_track does not quit gracefully
-* rename track_ to topology_
 * Fictional track model
 * Better exception bubbling to start.py
-* Move appname to conf and use PTC-Sim
-* Generalize sim_track, sim_loco, sim_bos, and DeviceSim classes into Threader
-* Seperate sim functions from device classes, then remove track param from TrackDevice
-* TrackDevice.err(str)
+* TrackDevice.err(str)?

 * PEP8 file headers, imports, and docstrings (model after Tack and connection, but move public members to class level-doc)
 * Privatize necessary members and do validation on public members
 * readme screenshots and high-level images
 * py3 - >>> config = configparser.ConfigParser()
-* Track Circuits to aid col avoidance.
+* Track Circuits, to aid col avoidance.
 * bos does not quit start.py on CTRL + C, and only quits from sim_bos on CTRL+C: Turn off the CTRL + C msg.
 Or possibly redirect flask's stdout so exit kills it in sim_bos with a terminate()
 * Use multiprocessing instead of threading where reasonable
 * Move msg spec (folder and readme) to /docs